-Research is not merely a study performed for quality improvement or other purposes, which would more accurately fall under the definition of healthcare operations, set forth in the standards for privacy of individually identifiable health information.
+The Common Rule is a basic set of protections for all human subjects of research conducted or supported by HHS.
 The common rule requires, among other things, that an institutional review board (IRB) review all research protocols under its purview even if informed consent to participate in the research study or protocol is to be obtained from individual participants.